 Susan Scott worked for years and saved every penny she earned to buy her dream farm in Winnsboro, Texas.
-Well, it was her dream farm, but that was before the Keystone XL pipeline was slated for construction right over top of it.
+It was her dream farm, but that was before the Keystone XL pipeline was slated for construction right over top of it.

 She first came to the property when she was 27 years old, and fell in love with the place.
 When she dies, she says she wants to be buried on her property next to her horse.

 Scott has been fighting to protect her farm, her cabin and her trees since before she ever heard of TransCanada’s Keystone XL pipeline.
 Having already beaten back a previous oil pipeline and a power line, she was stunned when she got wind of TransCanada’s plans for her property.

 “I’m going like, ‘What now?'”
 Scott told Truthout.